data-to-insight/csc-map-of-the-world/README.md

 A structured, open-source knowledge base and ecosystem map for the **Children’s Social Care (CSC)** sector.
 This project brings together documentation, relationships, services, tools, rules, plans, and events, using a flexible YAML-based data model aligned with the [Smart City Concept Model (SCCM)](http://www.smartcityconceptmodel.com/).

-It supports full-text search, graph-based visualisation, and schema validation across structured `.yml` records and supporting documents (PDF, Markdown, HTML, Python, JS).
+It (aims to)supports full-text search, graph-based visualisation, and schema validation across structured `.yml` records and supporting documents (PDF, Markdown, HTML, Python, JS).
 Designed to be extensible, transparent, and Git-native.

 ---